The Spatial Distribution of Satellite Galaxies Selected from Redshift Space: Host--Satellite Sample

-Tables~1 (red hosts) and 2 (blue hosts) show various statistics for the hosts and satellites as a function of host stellar mass.
-From left to right, the columns list the stellar mass bin, the number of hosts in the bin, the number of satellites in the bin, the number of satellites in the bin that are found within the halo virial radius ($r_{200}$), the median host stellar mass for the bin, the mean halo virial radius for the bin, and the mean halo virial mass ($M_{200}$) for the bin.
-Note that only 50\% of all satellites in our sample are found within a 3D distance equal to the virial radii of their hosts (56\% of the satellites of red hosts are found within a 3D distance equal to $r_{200}$; 39\% of the satellites of blue hosts are found within a 3D distance equal to $r_{200}$).
-Further, 34\% of all satellites in our sample are located more than 500~kpc from their host in 3D.
+Tables~1 and 2 show selected statistics for our host-satellite sample.
+Within each stellar mass bin, the columns in Tables~1 and 2 list the number of hosts, the total number of satellites, the number of satellites found within the halo virial radius ($r_{200}$), the median host stellar mass, the mean halo virial radius, and the mean halo virial mass ($M_{200}$).
+Despite the similar stellar masses of the red and blue hosts within a given bin, the halos of the red hosts are generally more massive than those of the blue hosts.
+In addition, each of the stellar mass bins contains hosts with a wide range of halo virial masses (i.e., the scatter between adjacent bins is $\sim 0.3$~dex), so there is some overlap between the halo masses within adjacent stellar mass bins.
+Tables~1 and 2 also show that only 52\% of our satellites are found within the virial radii of their hosts (58\% of the satellites of red hosts are found within the virial radius and 42\% of the satellites of blue hosts are found within the virial radius).